Environmental counseling and litigation

 Mr. Jackson also represents a variety of clients in disputes across the country involving the cleanup of contaminated sites under CERCLA and liability for the costs incurred in such cleanups as well as liability for natural resource damages.

-Mr. Jackson has spoken at a number of environmental law conferences addressing topics such as the National Environmental Policy Act, developments under the Clean Water Act, the Emergency Planning and Community Right-to-Know Act and civil and criminal enforcement under various environmental laws.
+Mr. Jackson has spoken at a number of environmental law conferences addressing topics such as issues concerning the development of unconventional oil and gas resources like shale gas, developments under the National Environmental Policy Act, the Clean Water Act, the Emergency Planning and Community Right-to-Know Act and civil and criminal enforcement under various environmental laws.

 - Energy companies – counseling on various energy projects (including power plants, pipelines and wind farms) regarding compliance with NEPA, wetlands, ESA and related requirements

-- Energy service company – representation in state and county-level rulemaking proceedings concerning oil and gas regulations
+- Energy service company – representation in federal, state and county-level rulemaking and related proceedings concerning oil and gas regulations

 Publications, Speeches and Presentations